A mathematical theory for understanding when abstract representations emerge in neural networks: Whitened and target-aligned inputs lead to abstract representation in ReLU network

 Minimizing $E_r(\mathbf{h}_{+};\rho)$ turns out to be equivalent to determining the copositivity of a matrix \cite{shaked2021copositive} and is generally a non-convex problem.
 Using the properties of the output kernel $K_Y$, we solve this non-convex problem and show that any solution $\rho_*$ must have the hidden representation kernel (SI \S 2.2)

 where

 Here $\lambda_{1,2}$ are assumed to be small to ensure $b_{*}>0$, i.e. $\lambda_{1}\lambda_{2}<\frac{P+2}{P(P+1)}$.
 Interestingly, the solutions of the mean-field equation $\rho_*$ [Eq.\eqref{eq:SIngle_neuron_condition}], or equivalently the global minimizers of the loss [Eq.\eqref{eq:loss_functional}], are not unique.
 But they all correspond to the identical representation kernel given by Eq.\eqref{eq:opt_kernel}.
+We note that such uniqueness of the representation kernel does not generally hold for arbitrary tasks and appears to be a special property of the tasks studied here (SI \S2.2)